hl2guide/All-in-One-Customized-Adblock-List/README.md

 As a basic rule this list includes filter lists that are obtainable at time of generation.

 This list focuses on a "distrust website first" basis with an expected whitelisting on the users end for approved websites.
-The list is aggressive and may "break" some websites that use CAPTCHAs and the like.
+The list is aggressive and may "break" some websites that use CAPTCHAs (Google.com and the like).

+I've recently noticed poor performance in Firefox for youtube.com (if you use this list).
+In this case I'd suggest the fix of using a Chromium-based browser like Vivialdi, Opera, Edge etc.

 ## Usage 📣